fommil/luddcam/README.md

 ## Alpha

 - can live focus ✅
+- can frame the shot ✅
+- can specificy intervals with filters ✅
-- can capture data from a plan ✅
+- can store exposures ✅
-- can run and store a guiding calibration sequence
+- can store guiding calibration
-- can store debugging guiding exposures
+- can store guiding exposures

 ## Beta